 Residual Value Insurance

-RVI can ‘harden’ asset values to make them suitable for use as collateral on debt financings when lenders may otherwise be unwilling to loan at a reasonable LTV on those assets.
+When used creatively, RVI can ‘harden’ asset values to make them suitable for use as collateral on debt or highly-structured financings when lenders may otherwise be unwilling to loan at a reasonable Loan-to-value ratio against those assets.
+It can also higher support LTV levels than uninsured assets, closing the gap in leveraged capital stacks.

 - Intangible assets such as Intellectual Property